csharpd/csharpd.github.io/_posts/2015-01-07-How-i-learnt-to-code.markdown

 Whilst I was at Makers I found '[The Well Grounded Rubyist](http://www.amazon.co.uk/The-Well-Grounded-Rubyist-David-Black/dp/1933988657)' particularly helpful for getting to grips with the ins and outs of Ruby.

 So there you go.
 That's how I got going.
-Now go forth & code, then [tweet me](https://twitter.com/chloe_does) what you make!
+Now go forth & make things, then [tweet me](https://twitter.com/chloe_does) what you build!

 *The title of this post is a misnomer.
 With developing the learning never really stops.